Early Intervention Service Coordination in PA

-Service coordinators help meet the child’s needs by coordinating and monitoring early intervention services, assisting in any issues that may arise, and by providing information and resources to help the child succeed.
+Service coordinators help meet the child’s needs by coordinating and monitoring early intervention services, assisting in any issues that may arise, and providing information and resources to help the child succeed.
+They play a crucial role in child welfare by ensuring that children from birth receive the necessary support.

 Service Coordination for Early Intervention in Northwestern Pennsylvania

-2. Connect your child with a multi-disciplinary evaluation to determine if your child is eligible for services.
+• Connecting your child with a multi-disciplinary Erie County assessment to determine if your child is eligible for services.

-3. Eligibility for early intervention is determined either through a qualifying diagnosis or through multi-disciplinary evaluation during which there is 25% delay or more in at least one of the following five areas: cognitive, communication, social/emotional, physical, or adaptive.
+• Determining eligibility for early intervention either through a qualifying diagnosis or through a multi-disciplinary evaluation, during which there is a 25% delay or more in at least one of the five developmental areas:

-4. Working with you to develop a plan of therapy which can best help your child
+• Working with you to develop an individualized family service plan that can best help your child.

-5. Offering a list of qualified providers specific to the therapy plan
+• Offering a list of qualified early intervention specialists specific to the therapy plan.

-6. Monitoring the services your child receives to ensure the best outcomes
+• Monitoring the services your child receives to ensure the best outcomes.

-7. Connect you and your child to other services available throughout the human services system
+• Connecting you and your child to other services available throughout the human services system.

 Your child can also be enrolled in our tracking program if he or she is at risk of falling behind developmentally.